VaporFund/Smartcontract-RWA/packages/contracts/README.md

 # VaporFund Smart Contracts

 This repository contains the smart contracts for VaporFund, a platform designed to extend staking accessibility through methods such as Real World Assets (RWA), Restaking, and traditional staking.
-By implementing all contracts in one repository, we ensure consistent configuration, ease of maintenance, and streamlined development.

 ## Architecture

-In this repository, all contracts are implemented together to maintain uniform configuration.
-This approach simplifies maintenance and development.
+By implementing all contracts in one repository, we ensure consistent configuration, ease of maintenance, and streamlined development.

 ### 1. Real World Assets (RWA)
 - Flow for Setup and Invest